dand-code/trivia-numbers/README.md

 ## How it works?

 The questions are generated through the API http://numbersapi.com/.

-For each question, 4 answer options will be given and the player will have two options to answer, between contesting/confirming the jump to the next question.
+For each question, 4 answer options will be given and the player will have two options to answer, between _Confirm_ and _Skip_ to the next question.

 Each answer will be kept in history.
 The user will be able to see the questions with the status of the answer.
 After finishing the game, a summary page with the results obtained and an option is presented to return to the game.